Radioactive Material (RAM) Waste is any material that has been or is likely to have been contaminated with radioactive isotopes.

 Bulk Liquid Waste - is aqueous liquid waste with volume > 50ml.

 Do NOT put scintillation cocktail, solids, or other insolubles into Bulk Liquid Waste Containers.
-EHS can provide you with ½ and 5 gallon plastic containers for your bulk liquid waste.
-If you need to create or dispose of liquids with insoluble material, please contact our office for assistance.
+EHS can provide you with 1-liter wide mouth jars or 10-liter Jerry Can plastic containers for your bulk liquid waste.
+If you need to create or dispose of liquids with insoluble material, please contact EHS for assistance.

 Since the University’s license does not allow labs to dispose of any radioactive waste, you are also required to put the wash water from the first 2 rinses of contaminated glassware and other small items to be decontaminated into a Bulk Liquid Waste Container.
 You should also count your wash water before declaring it non-radioactive and pouring it down the drain (two rinses may not be sufficient to remove all contamination).
 This procedure will ensure that virtually no RAM is being released to the sanitary sewer system.

 Remember – all liquid waste containers must be kept capped and placed in EHS provided secondary containment (e.g. trays).

 Mixed Waste - includes scintillation vials containing organic solvents with radioactive materials and bulk liquid radioactive waste containing hazardous chemicals (e.g. methanol, pyridine, TCA, acetonitrile, chlorinated solvents, formamide, etc.).
 Please consult with EHS before mixing these chemicals with radioactive material.
 This is the most difficult and costly type of waste to dispose of, so it is vital that its production be kept to a minimum.